 Also – are cubicles going to make a comeback for greater separation?
 Are elevators going away in favor of escalators?
 Do you wear your mask for your entire in-office day?
 I think we can all agree and sigh in exasperation that wearing a mask for any number of hours constantly is miserable in the best of circumstances.
 (P.S.
 Thank you, essential workers, who are literally doing this every day and for ridiculous hours on end – we appreciate you!)

-In this use case, this 1,250-person late-stage start-up was working with a relatively young and diverse workforce with its primary focus on attracting and retaining developers.
+In this use case, this 1,250-person late-stage start-up was working with a relatively young and diverse workforce, primarily focusing on attracting and retaining developers.

 Additionally, the bootstrapped HR team didn’t have a solution to deliver adequate support to continue the near-constant and evolving L&D that coding requires for engineering.

-There were internal affinity groups and employee resource groups (ERGs) that were emerging organically.
+Internal affinity groups and employee resource groups (ERGs) were emerging organically.
 However, there was also nothing formalized through the company, so unless an employee went on a path of self-discovery, they were likely to remain on their own.

 Finally, their attrition rates were becoming problematic, specifically with the very audiences they were looking to attract, retain, and grow into leadership within their culture.